loginov-rocks/canvas-heightmap/README.md

 | [sy]      | `number` | `0`            | The y coordinate of the upper left corner of the rectangle from which the data will be extracted. |
 | [sw]      | `number` | `this._width`  | The width of the rectangle from which the data will be extracted.                                 |
 | [sh]      | `number` | `this._height` | The height of the rectangle from which the data will be extracted.                                |

-## Contribution

-If you want to contribute, please use the [dev](https://github.com/loginov-rocks/canvas-heightmap/tree/dev) branch.